US Flag - fm USfamily.net

 Agriculture systems began in the eighties and nineties as the LEGACY companies investigated applying technologies to new business arenas as a defense conversion initiative.
 We did do some GPS farm tractor locating and guidance systems work to aid in accurate spreading of liquid fertilizers.

 This investigation got me contacts at the Minnesota Department of Transportation and the U of MN's Center for Transportation Studies (CTS).
-Those contacts resulted in a job at CTS when UNISYS laid me off.
+Those contacts resulted in a job at CTS when UNISYS laid me off in the spring of 1994.
 By LABenson